 NPDC holds a total of five consents which contain a total of 87 special conditions.
 These consents cover all aspects of the construction and operation of the landfill.
 At present none of the consents held by NPDC in relation to landfill construction and operation have been exercised.
-The lapse dates of the consents were also extended to December 2025 during the period under review to allow for an extended interim period prior to exercise.

 Consent conditions specify that baseline monitoring of the ground and surface receiving waters is to be undertaken to obtain data for comparison to that to be gathered from compliance monitoring surveys when the landfill will have commenced operations.
 In the 2016-2017 year the Council was informed that site establishment was commencing.
-This report outlines the progress that had been made towards site establishment prior to the project being put on hold, the consents held by NPDC for this site, reports on the baseline monitoring activities carried out in the 2020-2021 period, and discusses these results along with the previously obtained monitoring results.
+This report outlines the progress that had been made towards site establishment prior to the project being put on hold, the consents held by NPDC for this site, reports on the baseline monitoring activities carried out in the 2021-2022 period, and discusses these results along with the previously obtained monitoring results.

-As some baseline monitoring had been undertaken for a number of years, and there had been uncertainty around if and when the consents might be exercised, monitoring had been scaled back to consist of only the collection and analysis of six surface water samples per year between the 2014-2015 and 2016-2017 years.
+As some baseline monitoring had been undertaken for a number of years, and there had been uncertainty around if and when the consents might be exercised, monitoring had been scaled back to consist of only the collection and analysis of six surface water samples per year between 2014-2017.

 For the 2017-2019 years, the baseline monitoring was increased significantly with the expectation that the site would become operational late in the 2018-2019 year.
 Although the project was put on hold in the middle of the 2018-2019 year, due the significant increase in the number of monitoring sites, and lack of information on the natural variability at them, this increased level of monitoring was continued for surface water monitoring during the 2019-2020 year and the first half of the 2020-2021 year, as the project may yet recommence.
-Therefore, the Council's monitoring programme for the year under review included five water samples collected for comprehensive physicochemical analysis and five water samples collected for indicator physicochemical analysis.
-The programmed two biomonitoring surveys of the receiving waters were not undertaken.
+With the fate of the landfill still undecided at the beginning of the 2021-2022 monitoring period, the Council's monitoring programme scheduled for the year under review included water samples to be collected for physicochemical analysis and two biomonitoring surveys.
+One of the two programmed biomonitoring surveys of the receiving waters was undertaken prior to the final decision in December 2021 to halt all construction at the site for the foreseeable future, no other monitoring was undertaken after this time.